HyperCells/HyperCells.github.io/source/contents/GettingStarted/getSetGo_HyperBloch.md

 VertexList@pcmodel["Graph"]
 ```

-There is only one site residing in the primitive cell, as such the vertex list contains only one entry ``{{3, 1}}``.
+There is only one site residing in this particular primitive cell of the {math}`\{8,8\}`-lattice, as such the vertex list contains only one entry ``{{3, 1}}``.

-We choose to set the on-site term to zero by associating the list of vertices with a list of zeros using an <code class="code-Mathematica">Associtation</code>:
+We choose to set the on-site term to zero by associating the list of vertices with a list of zeros using an <code class="code-Mathematica">Association</code>:

 ```Mathematica
 mVec = ConstantArray[0, 1];
 onsitePC = AssociationThread[VertexList@pcmodel["Graph"] -> mVec];
 ```

+###### Hopping terms

 The **hopping terms** are associated with edges in the model graph.
-Similarly to the on-site terms, it is useful to explicitly print the edges using the function <code class="code-Mathematica">EdgeList</code>, which takes as argument the graph representation:
+In analogy with the on-site terms, it is useful to explicitly print the edges using the function <code class="code-Mathematica">EdgeList</code>, which takes as argument the graph representation:

 ```Mathematica
 EdgeList@pcmodel["Graph"]